 Click on the image below to go directly to the resource:

 If you enjoyed this, you may also like these posts:

 What are iMath activities?

 iMath is a series of activities designed with the intent to engage students in math by putting a fun twist on their favorite phone apps* - Facebook, iMessage, Instagram, and Tumblr.
-Each iMath activity covers different skills in a unique way.
+Each iMath Activity covers different skills in a unique way.
 Students add each activity to their phone/tablet template that can be on display in the classroom.
-Below is a description of MATHBOOK, which is meant to model Facebook.
+Below is a description of ERRORGRAM, which is meant to model Instagram

-*None of these activities are actual digital apps or affiliated with the app they are modeling.
+*None of these activities are actual digital apps or affiliated with the app they model.

 What is the purpose?

 Error analysis is a method used to identify common mistakes made in mathematics and the cause of the incorrect answer.
 According to Robert Marzano, error analysis is at the top of the higher level thinking skills and an aid in conceptual understanding.
 This ability to check for correctness is a big key to achieving math proficiency.
 It’s awesome to see the critical thinking that happens during these activities!